-A cover letter is your opportunity to be more personal and speak as if you were having a conversation, however, do not make it too lengthy.
+A cover letter allows you to be more personal and speak as if you were having a conversation; however, do not make it too lengthy.
 Ensure you keep your resume to one page in length.
-This single page encompasses three to four paragraphs describing your intention, qualifications, and accomplishments, and a closing.
+This page encompasses three to four paragraphs describing your intention, qualifications, accomplishments, and a closing.

 Address to Hiring Manager

-Whenever possible, while you are researching information about the position and the institution, note which may be reading your application.
-Some hiring managers may not care that the letter is addressed specifically to them.
+While researching information about the position and the institution, note who may be reading your application whenever possible.
+Some hiring managers may not care that the letter is explicitly addressed to them.

 Why take the chance and leave their name out when it could be critical to the person reading your cover letter?
 If the name is not listed in the job description, contact the Department of Human Resources to determine to whom it should be addressed.

 First Paragraph / Opening Sentence

 The first paragraph of your cover letter should state the position you are applying for, the institution you are applying to, and why you are the right candidate for the job.
 Add your applicable educational background if the job description requires a Bachelor’s or Master’s degree.

 The example below uses strong language and markets the professional for the Dean of Students position.
 This is the opportunity to briefly display what you can offer the college or university regarding its mission.